How Nasdaq Is Helping Students Get Ahead with Year Up

 When she joined Year Up, a program designed to equip young adults with professional and technical skills companies need, she experienced the lift.
 After completing her six month internship at Nasdaq via Year Up, she was hired full-time.
-Today, she is a digital marketing associate at Nasdaq looking to help other students do just the same.
+Today, she is a senior marketing associate at Nasdaq looking to help other students do just the same.

 Year Up is aimed at closing the Opportunity Divide across companies in the US, with the premise that talent is spread evenly across the country while opportunities are not.
 Nasdaq is among the companies taking part in this movement to help students start careers and reach their potential.

 We spoke with Maxwell about her experience with the program and how she plans on giving back to other students.